wso2-attic/esb-connectors/zuora/zuora-connector/zuora-connector-1.0.0/org.wso2.carbon.connector/README.txt

 	vii)	productRatePlanChargeId		- 		ProductRatePlanChargeId created in (ii) viii)	productRatePlanId			- 		productRatePlanId created in (ii) ix)		contractEffectiveDate		- 		Effective contract date for your subscription
+	x)      paymentMethodIdMandatory    -       PaymentId created in (v)

-	*	subscriptionKey value should be changed in each run.
+	*	subscriptionKey, paymentMethodIdMandatory value should be changed in each run.

  7. Navigate to "{ESB_Connector_Home}/" and run the following command.
       $ mvn clean install